tylernathanreed/Academic-Projects/Java/Probabilistic Reasoning/bin/README.md

-Binary Files
+Source Files
 ============

-Everything in here is the latest build of the Project.
-It has been compiled and is no longer readable.
-If you wish to run the program, see the instructions on compiling in the Project's Root Folder.
-If you're trying to see how I programmed this Project, see the ***src*** Folder.
+Everything in here is the Source Files for Compiling, Managing, Editting, or What-Have-You to the Project.

+**Assignment:**<br>
+Everything in this Folder contains Implementation Specific Classes, and were created to satisfy the requirements of the Assignment.

+**Probability:**<br>
+Everything in this Folder contains Abstract/Generic Classes, which were created to allow me to adapt this Project to handle different types of Probabilistic Reasoning Problems in the future.